Summer8918/embedded_system_mini_project/README.md

 * We use two separate binary semaphore for Router to wake up the LED thread and Motor thread respectively.
 When the Router thread receives a command relevant to a specific thread and the thread is idle, it releases the corresponding binary semaphore, thereby waking up the designated thread to process the received command.

 ## Instructions how to set it up
+1. Connect UART and motor driver to pins shown in the following table.

+2. Open a serial terminal on your computer with the following parameters.

+3. Power on the discovery board.
+The system will transmit "UART Enabled" to the terminal to indicate the system is ready to receive commands.